tkw1536/blog.guys.wtf/content/drafts/ggman.md

 3. Some tools were only available from within an IDE or GUI.

-All of these made felt like annoying downsides.
+All of these were annoyances -- but overall meant existing tools could not do what I wanted.
 As I was starting out with [go](https://go.dev) at the time, I decided to use the opportunity to learn the language properly and start writing my own tool.
 I couldn't think of a good name, I eventually settled on `ggman` - with "man" standing for "manager" and the gs standing for "git" and "go".

 In order to best fit my own workflow, and to prevent me having to rewrite the tool again on the future, I decided on several goals for `ggman`.
-As I have been using `ggman` ever since I designed it without the need for a major rewrite[^1], I consider it successful.
+As I have been using `ggman` without any major rewrites[^1] ever since, I consider ggman and these goals successful.

 In particular, I decided `ggman` should: